weyoss/redis-smq/README.md

 You can use a single `Producer` instance to produce messages, including messages with priority, to multiple queues.

-Before publishing a message do not forget to set a destination queue using the [setQueue()](/docs/api/message.md#messageprototypesetqueue) method, otherwise an error will be returned.
+Before publishing a message do not forget to set the destination queue of the message using the [setQueue()](/docs/api/message.md#messageprototypesetqueue) method, otherwise an error will be returned.

 ```javascript
 // filename: ./examples/javascript/producer.js